 Deed-restricted homeownership programs typically target low- and moderate-income families.
 Many programs require homebuyers to have incomes that are no greater than 80 percent of the area median income.
 This is particularly true for projects where federal funds are used.
 However, each program sets its own restrictions.
 In the high-cost Bay area city of Novato, CA, for example, homebuyers may have incomes no greater than 120 percent of the area median income.
 Some programs give preferences to families with other characteristics, such as those who already live or work in the community.
 Many programs also target first time homebuyers (typically defined as having not owned a home in the previous three years).

-Homebuyers of a deed-restricted homeownership units are often required to attend a homebuyer education course and/or participate in homeownership counseling prior to purchase, which may be offered directly or in partnership with a local non-profit organization.
+Homebuyers of a deed-restricted unit are often required to attend a homebuyer education course and/or participate in homeownership counseling prior to purchase, which may be offered directly or in partnership with a local non-profit organization.
 These supports can help prospective homebuyers determine if deed-restricted homeownership is a good option for them, learn how much of a home they can afford, and improve their credit scores (if needed) so they meet applicable underwriting requirements for a mortgage.

 The Montgomery County Maryland Moderately Priced Dwelling Unit Program uses deed restrictions with a shared-equity resale formula to maintain affordable homeownership options in this high priced area.
 Many of the units in this program were created through the county’s Inclusionary Zoning Ordinance, which was first adopted in 1973 and has produced over 12,000 units.

 HelloHousing manages deed-restricted homeownership programs for multiple municipalities in California’s Bay Area.
 Each program has its own rules and restrictions.
 For example, the City of Novato’s program places deed-restrictions that allow sellers to receive a share of appreciation that is based on the change in area median income as well as the depreciated value of approved capital improvements.